nestoru/score-to-music/README.md

 2. **Instrument Adaptation**:
    - The score is prepared for playback
+   - Each instrument is assigned to a separate track
-   - All parts are combined into a single playable part
+   - When multiple instruments are specified, parts are assigned intelligently
-   - The specified instrument program is applied
+   - Each instrument track uses the specified MIDI program

 3. **Audio Generation**:
-   - Creates MIDI from the adapted score
+   - Creates MIDI tracks for each instrument
-   - Synthesizes audio using FluidSynth with the specified SoundFont and instrument
+   - Synthesizes audio for each instrument using FluidSynth with the specified SoundFont
+   - Mixes all instrument tracks together
    - Compresses to MP3 or AAC based on file extension

 ## Troubleshooting